|

 Hide graphical secondary structure option

 appears only when related data are available.
-It allows to hide
+It allows one to hide

 -